lecnim/stado/docs/source/docs/controllers/ignore.md

 ignore
 ======

-Use `ignore` to ignore certain paths.
+Use `ignore` controller to ignore certain paths.

 Example
 -------